trueLoving/Stationuli/README.md

 ## 📄 License

+This project is licensed under the **Business Source License (BSL) 1.1**.

-**Personal Use**: Free for personal, non-commercial use.
+- **Personal/Non-Production Use**: Free for personal use, development, testing, education, and research
+- **Small Business Use**: Free for organizations with fewer than 5 employees or annual revenue less than $100,000 USD

-**Commercial Use**: Commercial use requires a license.
-Please contact the author for commercial licensing inquiries.
+- **Commercial Use**: Commercial use in production requires a license.
+Please contact the author for commercial licensing inquiries
+- **Change Date**: On 2029-01-01, this software will convert to GPL v2.0 or later

-See [LICENSE](./LICENSE) file for details.
+See [LICENSE](./LICENSE) file for full details.

 ---